Social Work Department Mission

 - Retake any required social work course in which a grade lower than "C" is earned.

-- Continue demonstration of suitability and capacity to enter the profession of social work.
+- Continued demonstration of suitability and capacity to enter the profession of social work as per the Undergraduate Social Work Academic Performance Standards.

 - The above criteria must be met by all students when they enter field instruction in the senior year and before they graduate from the program.